orneirigo/orneirigo/README.md

 <h1 align="center">Hi!
 I'm Ornella 👋</h1>
 <h3 align="center">Full Stack Web Developer from Argentina</h3>

-- 👩🏻‍💻 I’m currently working as a **Frontend Developer in Flux IT**
+:woman_technologist: I’m currently working as a **Frontend Developer in Flux IT**
-- 🌱 I always want to learn new skills and technologies and **I am determined to grow in the IT industry!**
+:seedling: I always want to learn new skills and technologies and **I am determined to grow in the IT industry!**
-- 💡 All of my projects are available at [Building Portfolio]
+:zap: All of my projects are available at [Building Portfolio]
-- 📩 How to reach me **ornella.irigo@gmail.com**
+:envelope_with_arrow: How to reach me **ornella.irigo@gmail.com**
-- 🚀 Know about my experiences **https://www.linkedin.com/in/ornella-irigo/**
+:rocket: Know about my experiences **https://www.linkedin.com/in/ornella-irigo/**
-- 😊 Thanks for visiting my profile! **Have a nice day!**
+:blush: Thanks for visiting my profile! **Have a nice day!**

 ## :bulb: Languages and Tools